An awards presentation will be held on the last day of school. The following awards will be given:

-- GRADUATION REQUIREMENTS - The OKCS graduation requirements reflect the minimum requirements from Alberta Education for an Alberta High School Diploma.
-In order to earn an Alberta High School Diploma through OKCS, a student must successfully complete 100 credits which will include the following courses:
+The OKCS graduation requirements reflect the minimum requirements from Alberta Education for an Alberta High School Diploma.
+In order to earn an Alberta High School Diploma through OKCS, a student must successfully complete 100 credits of the following courses and levels:

-10 credits in Grade 12 subjects in addition to Eng and SS 10
+10 credits in Grade 12 subjects in addition to English 30 and Social Studies 30

-- JUNIOR HIGH OPTIONS - Junior High Options is a program designed to provide students with opportunities to discover and learn about various areas of interest.
-Junior High students may choose an option course for each quarter of the year.
+JUNIOR HIGH OPTIONS - Junior High Options provides students with opportunities to discover and learn about various areas of interest.

-- PROBATION (ACADEMIC) - A student who has a failing grade in any subject will be placed on academic probation resulting in removal from extra-curricular activities until the grade has improved.
-He/she will remain on probation the remainder of the semester.
+PROBATION (ACADEMIC) - A student who has a failing grade or missing assignments in any subject will be placed on academic probation, resulting in removal from extra-curricular activities until the grade has improved and assignments have been turned in.
+He/she may remain on probation the remainder of the semester.

-- SCHOLARSHIPS - Several scholarships are available to OKCS students.
+SCHOLARSHIPS - Several scholarships are available to graduating OKCS students.
 They include:

 - Rutherford Scholarships - awarded to students enrolled in a post-secondary institution or apprenticeship for each year of high school in which an 75% average was achieved.
 Application deadline is May 1 of your graduating year.